Dwiki Dharmawan: 1991–1999

-"Dengan Menyebut Nama Allah" and singing debut
+Singing debut and "Dengan Menyebut Nama Allah"

-Dwiki won the Citra Award for Best Original Score through Cinta dalam Sepotong Roti in 1991.
-In the same year, Dwiki and Arya Dipayana wrote their first Islamic song "Dengan Menyebut Nama Allah" ("Saying the Name of Allah").
-The song, which recorded by singer Novia Kolopaking in 1992, became a critical success.
-Shortly after, he began his singing debut with the release of his self-titled debut studio album, Dwiki Dharmawan, in which he sung the title track "Di Antara Harapan" ("Between the Wishes") featuring Irma Basuki, and "Sia-Sia Ku Menunggu" ("I'm So Futile to Wait for You").
+In 1991, he began his singing debut with the release of his self-titled debut studio album, Dwiki Dharmawan, in which he sung the title track "Di Antara Harapan" ("Between the Wishes") featuring Irma Basuki, and "Sia-Sia Ku Menunggu" ("I'm So Futile to Wait for You").
+Dwiki won the Citra Award for Best Original Score through Cinta dalam Sepotong Roti in the same year.
+In 1993, Dwiki and Arya Dipayana wrote their first Islamic song "Dengan Menyebut Nama Allah" ("Saying the Name of Allah"); the song, which recorded by singer Novia Kolopaking, became a critical success.

 Music for television, re-establishment of Farabi and Tembang Peduli

-In December 1994, he wrote and arranged the main theme for Bella Vista, titled "Impian Cinta" ("Wondering for Love"), performed by Uchi Amyrtha and Iwan Zein.
-Later, he wrote and arranged the soundtrack for Deru Debu for the series of the same name.
-In 1995, his composition "Dengan Menyebut Nama Allah" became the theme song for the film Sesal.
-That same year, Dwiki wrote "Tak Kan Hatiku Mendua" and won its first place at the year's Pop Song Festival.
+In December 1994, he wrote and arranged the main theme for Bella Vista, titled "Impian Cinta" ("Dream of Love"), performed by Uchi Amyrtha and Iwan Zein.
+Later, he wrote and arranged "Deru Debu" ("Thundering Dust") for the series of the same name.
+In 1995, his composition "Dengan Menyebut Nama Allah" became the theme song for the film Sesal (Regret).
+That same year, Dwiki wrote "Tak Kan Hatiku Mendua" and won its first place at the year's Indonesian Pop Song Festival.
 The song, which recorded by Ina Rawie, became a number-one single on most Indonesian radio stations.
 Shortly after, he founded his own pops orchestra, the Dwiki Dharmawan Orchestra, with their first performance was an Eid Mubarak concert in that year.
 Dwiki also composed the score for many films and television programs, with the first series he scored to make use of string orchestra was Christ Helweldery's Harkat Wanita (A Woman's Trait) in 1996.

-In June 1997, Dwiki provided the score for Bidadari Yang Terluka, another series directed by Helweldery.
+In June 1997, Dwiki provided the score for Bidadari Yang Terluka (A Wounded Angel), another series directed by Helweldery.
 He also wrote the title theme for the series with novelist Eddy D. Iskandar.
 In August of that year, he also re-established and reorganized the Farabi Music Education Center with his wife, Purnamasari, formerly owned by the late Jack Lesmana and his son, Indra.
-In September, Dwiki collaborated again with Iskandar, to wrote "Melangkah Di Atas Awan" for the series of the same name, performed by Ronnie Sianturi.
+In September, Dwiki collaborated again with Iskandar, to wrote "Melangkah Di Atas Awan" ("A Walk in the Clouds") for the series of the same name, performed by Ronnie Sianturi.
 In 1998, he produced the charity album, Tembang Peduli, featured the song of the same name that he co-wrote with Dipayana.
 A year after, Dwiki and Purnamasari announced a children's book titled Dengan Menyebut Nama Allah based on his song of the same name.
 The book told the story of a young girl who cannot say Bismillah while doing anything else.
 At the 3rd Annual Anugerah Musik Indonesia, Dwiki won the Best Country/Ballad Song category through his composition "Tembang Peduli".